Aandrew94/SimpleGame/README.md

 ## Criteria
----
 *   Create the blueprint of a Player class and the specific methods of a classic fight game
 *   Build the subclasses for the Hero and Enemy
-*   Generate and present a random enemy
+*   Generate and present a random enemy, with a random life and attack power
 *   Create an array(list) of enemy's based on random generation process
 *   Describe the fight act and add the perspective of an Enemy/Hero attack per round